 You will probably need to start with a lower number of reps with roller hamstring strengthening exercises than with the simple bridging exercises.

-Starting Position: Lie on your back with your feet and lower calves resting on a gym ball, knees straight, arms crossed over your chest
+Stage 1: Lie on your back with your feet and lower calves resting on a gym ball, knees straight, arms crossed over your chest

-Action: Slowly curl the ball towards your body, bending your knees and then slowly roll the ball away.
+: Slowly curl the ball towards your body, bending your knees and then slowly roll the ball away.

-Starting Position: As with stage one but then lift your hips up off the floor, keeping them raised in a bridge position
+Stage 2: As with stage one but then lift your hips up off the floor, keeping them raised in a bridge position

-Action: Maintaining the bridge position, curl the ball towards you as close as you can, hold for a moment and then slowly roll the ball away until your legs are straight, then lower your hips down
+: Maintaining the bridge position, curl the ball towards you as close as you can, hold for a moment and then slowly roll the ball away until your legs are straight, then lower your hips down

-Action: Keeping one leg lifted, curl the ball towards you, hold for a moment and then slowly roll the ball away until your knee is straight.
+: Keeping one leg lifted, curl the ball towards you, hold for a moment and then slowly roll the ball away until your knee is straight.
 Lower the other leg down to the ball, then lower your hips to the floor

 Purpose: With these Nordic hamstring strengthening exercises you are working the hamstrings eccentrically – strengthening them as they lengthen rather than as they shorten (as with most other exercises).
 Studies have shown this to reduce the risk of hamstring injuries.
 It is a challenging exercise so less reps are required – start with 5 reps and then build up to 10